Skip to main content

 One licence installs the whole stack as a single encrypted, offline-verifiable .algv:

-• The payment rails engine across all seven chains: intent lifecycle, settlement and finality detection, operator-held payouts, and the x402, MPP, AP2 and A2A protocols on one port.
+• The payment rails engine across all seven chains: intent lifecycle, settlement and finality detection, operator-held payouts, and the x402, MPP, and AP2 settlement protocols, with A2A discovery, on one port.

-• The post-quantum Substrate 2 core: Falcon-1024 signing, JCS canonicalisation, and the receipt formats every settlement is signed with.
+• The post-quantum Substrate 2 core: Falcon-1024 signing, JCS canonicalisation, and the receipt formats every settlement is signed with by the operator’s own key.

-• The full keystone estate: the passport-to-journey lifecycle, the federation validator, the zero-knowledge receipt service, and delegation refs.
+• The full keystone estate: a federated agent-passport issuer with its own operator panel area (issue, verify, revoke, CRL), the passport-to-journey lifecycle, the federation validator, the zero-knowledge receipt service, and delegation refs.

 • Evidence and retention: Command Center ingest and the hash-linked retention chain, so every settlement folds into one offline-verifiable posture.